ucscGenomeBrowser/kent/src/product/installer/README.md

     sudo bash browserSetup.sh -t noEncode mirror hg19

-For a full list of -t options, see the [All options](#all-options) section  or run the script with no arguments.
+For a full list of -t options, see the [All options](#all-options) section  or run the program with no arguments.

-When you want to update all CGIs and fully mirrored assemblies, you can call the script with the `update` parameter like this:
+When you want to update all CGIs and fully mirrored assemblies, you can call the tool with the `update` parameter like this:

     sudo bash browserSetup.sh update